ossf/package-manager-best-practices/review/npm.md

         1. To run tests, run [`npm
            install-ci-test`](https://docs.npmjs.com/cli/v8/commands/npm-install-ci-test).

-    1. If you need to run a CLI package from the registry, ensure the package is a part of the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.
+    1. If you need to run a standalone CLI package from the registry, ensure the package is a part of the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.

 1. In non-privileged environments, maintainers may **ignore** the lockfile.
 This is particularly useful in situations where they want to exercise a wide range of dependency versions, to discover / fix problems before their users do.
-This is useful for maintainers of libraries and standalone CLI projects without shrinkwrap.json since their users may use `npm install`.
+This is useful for maintainers of libraries and standalone CLI projects without shrinkwrap.json.
+The reasoning is that many downstream users will use `npm install` to install a dependency, so using flaoting versions in (non-privileged) tests is beneficial.
 If you run CI via GitHub Actions, a non-privileged environment is a workflow with access to **no** GitHub secrets and with its permissions defined as `read-all`.
 You may ignore the lockfile by running `npm install --no-package-lock` in your pre-submit tests.
 If you are not certain whether the environment you are running is privileged or not,